-To advance the achievement of these goals, Rhode Island libraries, library consortia and related organizations may submit applications to the LORI Grant Program for grants in the amount of \$10,000 to \$50,000.
-Proposals should address one or more of the following OLIS priorities:
+To advance the achievement of these goals, Rhode Island libraries, library consortia and related organizations may submit applications for ARPA Project Grants in the amount of \$10,000 to \$50,000.
+Proposals should address one or more of the following priorities from OLIS' Five Year Plan for Library Services and Technology Act Funding:

-- a) Improve or increase access to library services, materials, or programs, through partnerships with other libraries or non-profit partners or through assessment of current services and identification of service gaps; - Expand access to library and cultural heritage materials through digitization of significant collections not yet available in digital format (note: digitization projects must utilize metadata standards compatible with the Digital Public Library of America); - Leverage new technologies or use existing technologies in new ways to promote community learning and engagement across the age spectrum and for diverse populations in a transformative manner; - d) Expand literacy, learning, or reading programs; - e) Expand opportunities for adult learners, especially those seeking to develop workforce skills, to establish a small business, or to improve digital literacy skills; - f) Provide opportunities for civic engagement by facilitating community conversations that foster connections and build understanding within the community; - g) Increase the diversity of library collections or library programming to foster more inclusive library services; or - h) Expand access to library materials or services to people with disabilities.
+- a) Improve or increase access to library services, materials, or programs, through partnerships with other libraries or non-profit partners or through assessment of current services and identification of service gaps; - b) Leverage new technologies or use existing technologies in new ways to promote community learning and engagement across the age spectrum and for diverse populations in a transformative manner; - c) Expand literacy, learning, or reading programs; - d) Expand opportunities for adult learners, especially those seeking to develop workforce skills, to establish a small business, or to improve digital literacy skills; - e) Expand access to library materials or services to underserved populations and/or people with disabilities; - f) Provide opportunities for increased civic engagement to foster connections and build understanding within the community; or - g) Support community needs in response to the coronavirus pandemic.

-Projects should create demonstrable and sustainable change in the delivery of library services in Rhode Island.
-In keeping with the purposes of LSTA, capital expenditures are not eligible expenses under the LORI Grant Program.
+Projects should address one or more of these priorities in the context of response to the coronavirus pandemic while creating demonstrable and sustainable change in the delivery of library services in Rhode Island.
+In keeping with the purposes of LSTA and ARPA, capital expenditures are not eligible expenses under the ARPA Grant Program.